collapsed-stacks/startups/questions/11724/starting-a-music-label-with-customer-base-of-100k.md

 - tagged: `content`
 - score: 1

-<p>I run a monthly online publication with almost 100k customers that are music producers.
-That's 100k actual customers that pay - not just casual visitors. </p>
+I run a monthly online publication with almost 100k customers that are music producers.
+That's 100k actual customers that pay - not just casual visitors.

-<p>I would like to expand the company into becoming a record label but I am not sure the best way to leverage the customer base to make it successful.
+I would like to expand the company into becoming a record label but I am not sure the best way to leverage the customer base to make it successful.
 It is already a highly targeted audience of music fans and producers.
 I would like to use the company's  reputation and existing customer base as a springboard into this other endeavor - just not sure the relight steps to take.
-What would you do?</p>
+What would you do?

 ## Answer 11733